sstelfox/stelfox.net/content/knowledge_base/linux/sshd.md

 can immediately login as that user anywhere they have deployed the key.
 ENSURE THERE IS A STRONG PASS-PHRASE ON THE KEY.

-The keys are normally created as ~/.ssh/id_rsa and ~/.ssh/id_rsa.pub, however I like to physically separate my keys from my computers so I'll give my keys a descriptive name of username@host.key and put them on a pendrive located at /media/pendrive.
+The keys are normally created as `~/.ssh/id_rsa` and `~/.ssh/id_rsa.pub`, however I like to physically separate my keys from my computers so I'll give my keys a descriptive name of `username@host.key` and put them on a pendrive located at `/media/pendrive`.
 Personally I to use keys with 4096 bits.
-The following command will create the public/private keys:
+The following command will create the public / private keys:

 ```
 [user@localhost ~]$ ssh-keygen -t rsa -b 4096 -f /media/pendrive/username@host.key